azuredevcollege/trainingdays/day3/challenges/03-challenge-search.md

 #### Example (misspelled term, handled): `search=bleu~&queryType=full`

-This example now returns documents that include matches on "Seattle".
+This example now returns documents that include matches on "**blue**".

 ![Create Azure Search 24](./images/azcgsearch24.png)

 When **queryType** is unspecified, the default **simple query parser** is used.
 The **simple query parser** is faster, but if you require fuzzy search, regular expressions, proximity search or other advanced query types, you will need the full syntax.

-::tip
+:::tip
 📝 Here you find more information about the query syntax:

 - [Simple Query Syntax](https://docs.microsoft.com/rest/api/searchservice/simple-query-syntax-in-azure-search)
 - [Lucene Query Syntax](https://docs.microsoft.com/rest/api/searchservice/lucene-query-syntax-in-azure-search)